darsain/grunt-bumpup/README.md

 # grunt-bumpup

-Updates the `version` and `date` properties in your JSON files.
+Updates the `version`, `date`, and other properties in your JSON files.

 The properties are updated only when already present in the original JSON file.
-If a JSON file doesn't have `date` or `version` property, the plugin won't add it.

-The plugin also detects and preserves the indentation type in the original JSON file.
+The plugin also detects and preserves the original indentation style.

 This is a [Grunt](http://gruntjs.com/) 0.4 plugin.
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a